-Give your students engaging, immersive language practice and cultural exchange.
+Connect your students with refugees for engaging, immersive language practice and/or cultural exchange

-In partnership with Qatar Foundation International, we are proud to offer scholarship funds to make our programs accessible to interested K-12 schools during the 2018-2019 school year.
+In partnership with Qatar Foundation International, we are proud to offer scholarship funds to make our Arabic/Middle East-focused programs accessible to interested K-12 schools during the 2018-2019 school year.